Persistent Charge and Spin Currents in a Ferromagnetic Hatano-Nelson Ring: Results and Discussion

-To gain some physical understanding of the results, we begin by analyzing a simplified setup.
+To develop a deeper physical understanding of these results, we next examine a simplified real-space configuration.
 Specifically, we consider the case where all magnetic moments are aligned along the $z$-quantization axis, i.e., $\theta = 0$ and $\phi = 0$.
 In this limit, the Hamiltonian (Eq.~\ref{ham}) decouples into independent up- and down-spin sectors, $\left(H_\uparrow + H_\downarrow\right)$.
 We set the SDS parameter to $\mathpzc{h}=0.5$ and fix the number of unit cells in the Hatano-Nelson ring at $N=8$.
 The resulting complex energy spectra for the up- and down-spin Hamiltonians are shown as a function of $\Phi$ in Fig.~\ref{ephi}, for three representative values of the intradimer hopping amplitude.
 Since the hopping amplitudes follow an SSH-type dimerization, we examine three characteristic regimes: the topological phase $\lvert t_1\rvert < t_2$, the critical point $\lvert t_1\rvert = t_2$, and the trivial phase $\lvert t_1\rvert > t_2$.

 The complex energy spectrum shows that the SDS parameter $\mathpzc{h}$ separates the up- and down-spin energies in the real part, while the imaginary part remains spin-degenerate.
 All the spectra exhibit an oscillation with $\Phi$ and a period of $2\pi$.
 These behaviors reflect the dispersion relation where ferromagnetic ordering produces a real-energy splitting of magnitude $\mathpzc{h}$, while the imaginary component arising from the anti-Hermitian intradimer hopping is identical for both spin channels.
 Apart from the shift in the energy window, all characteristic features of the up- and down-spin real spectra for different values of $\lvert t_1\rvert$ remain the same as in the spinless case.
 The modification of the energy window in the real spectra results from the presence of $\mathpzc{h}$.
 The imaginary spectra are completely identical to the spinless case since ferromagnetic ordering does not affect the imaginary part.
 Here the imaginary spectra of the up and down spins completely overlap.
 A detailed discussion of the complex energy spectra is given in Refs.~\cite{li2021,ganguly2025} and here only the key points are mentioned.